Prince William & Kate Middleton Love This TV Show As Much As Everyone Else Does

 If you've ever wondered what Prince William and Kate Middleton watch after they put wee George and Charlotte to bed, stop your wondering.
-In a surprise BBC radio interview, the young royals revealed their favorite TV show, which also happens to be a lot of others' favorite show too.
+In a surprise BBC radio interview, the young royals revealed their favourite TV show, which also happens to be a lot of others' favourite show too.

 The couple appeared on Scott Mills' BBC Radio 1 show to talk about their Heads Together campaign, which aims to change the conversation around mental health, but they were soon talking about what they do to clear their mind after a long day.
 The two revealed that they like to order takeout — curry or Chinese, preferably — and binge-watch their favorite TV show Game Of Thrones.
 Yes, the Duke and Duchess are just like us.